 We are social creatures and need to be connected with others to thrive.
 Social self-care, or activities that foster our relationships with others, is crucial.

-The problem is that when life gets too hectic overwhelming, and we would most benefit from face-to-face interaction, we often cancel our plans or withdraw.
+The problem is that when life gets too hectic and overwhelming, and we would most benefit from face-to-face interaction, we often cancel our plans or withdraw.
 It’s okay to say no sometimes.
 However, it is also important to make time to socialize.
 This has been especially evident in the last few years as more schools, offices, and other institutions have moved to remote locations.

 You may need extra self-care if you live alone or rely on the energy of human interaction.
 Even if you are busy, socializing with others isn’t a luxury; it’s a necessity.